The Benefits of Psyllium for Pets

 Summary of Psyllium for Pets

 Psyllium is a beneficial dietary supplementation source with important antioxidant and anti-inflammatory properties.
-Any psyllium-based pet supplements need to go hand in hand with access to plenty of fresh drinking water.
+Any psyllium-based pet supplements should be used in conjunction with access to plenty of fresh drinking water.
 Encourage your pet to drink plenty of water (but not too much) in order to stay hydrated while on psyllium.
-Keep your pet physically healthy and check up on their emotional health.
+Please keep your pet physically healthy and regularly check on their emotional well-being.
 Here are ways to tell if your dog has anxiety and what to do about them.
 Or check out our blog for more resources on how to keep your pet healthy with regular veterinary visits and other natural supplements like psyllium.

 Trying to find the right vet for your companion?
 You can read more about choosing a vet that gets your pet here.